HomeBlogCould Wearables Be the Key for Effective Weight Management?

 Wearable devices require reliable and ultra-low-energy components for a smooth user experience.
 Since these devices continuously collect health data at the edge, their processors must be able to perform these tasks on a low electrical charge.
 SoCs such as Ambiq’s Apollo series can enable wearables to last for days or even weeks on a single charge.

-Built on the patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.) platform, Ambiq’s ultra-low power SoCs extend the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.
+Built on the patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.) platform, Ambiq’s ultra-low power SoCs extend the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.

 This has enabled abundant application processing power that allows our customers to include greater device capability while still offering users extended battery life.
 Check out Ambiq’s innovative solutions to see how we can help you deliver better wearable products.